 Marshall MG Series 10CD.

-This is the first amp I ever bought.
+This is the first amp I ever bought, and arguably the best amp I have - if you base it on how much I have used this.
 I bought it together with the black Les Paul copy in a shop on the Wimbledon high street back in 1998, and I am glad I kept it all these years.
 I have used it almost daily, and it has never missed a beat.
-It is a tiny 10 watt amp (transformer - not valve) but it sounds more than loud enough for living-room practice.
+It is a tiny 10-watt amp (transformer - not valve) but it sounds more than loud enough for living-room practice.
 I have even used it on recordings, and you can get some really cool rock and heavy blues tones out of it.
 It has a master volume (which is handy for getting that lovely Marshall overdrive at low volume), and has two switchable channels (clean + overdrive).
 It has emulated headphones out, and closed back.
 Can't say enough good things about this.
 Awesome sounding.
 Specs: 10W • Custom-voiced 6-1/2" speaker • 2 channels: clean and overdrive •

 Contour control radically modifies the midrange, from traditional to scooped modern •